The convict said the judge is mad.

 “Expect snow overnight,” predicted the TV weather reporter.

-“Hockey,” explained Sam, “is my favorite winter sport.”
+“Hockey,” explained Sam, “is my favourite winter sport.”

 Commas are used when you directly quote a complete idea.
 When only a word or phrase is quoted, you don’t need commas.

 She described the television as an “idiot box.”